 Location: Poudre River Whitewater Park

-Located in the overlook plaza on the south bank of the river, this curving “wave” shaped structure mimics the waves of water in the rapids of the Cache la Poudre River below.
+Located in the overlook plaza on the river's south bank, this curving “wave” shaped structure mimics the waves of water in the rapids of the Cache la Poudre River below.

 Location: Fossil Creek Trail, west of College Avenue